virtual-ai-patient/platform/docs/product/technical-product-description.md

 ## 1. Product summary
 Virtual AI Patient is a training platform where a learner (medical student / junior doctor) completes a full clinical workflow in a safe environment:
-1) history taking and communication, 2) diagnostic reasoning, 3) ordering investigations, 4) diagnosis, 5) treatment plan, 6) debriefing with feedback against a gold standard.
+1) history taking and communication, 2) diagnostic reasoning, 3) ordering medical tests, 4) diagnosis, 5) treatment plan, 6) debriefing with feedback against a gold standard.

 The platform provides **dynamic, realistic patient dialogue** and **clinically plausible data** (symptoms, timeline, risk factors, exam findings, and test results).